 Bottled water is now being sold for more than the on-the-go process.
 People have lost trust in treating their own tap water.
 Therefore, they buy bottled water in 15l and 20 L bottled to store or use on their own water dispensers.

-The bottled water industry has boomed so greatly that it has given rise to other businesses like selling of new and second-hand dispenser bottles, recycling and reclaiming of plastic.
+The bottled water industry has boomed so greatly that it has given rise to other businesses like selling new and second-hand dispenser bottles, recycling, and reclaiming of plastic.

 There are also a couple of art projects that have used plastic bottles as the driving idea and main material.